jacobjohn2016/30-Days-of-code/README.md

 * Given a number N, find the Nth term in the series 1, 3, 6, 10, 15, 21...
 * The first line of input contains a positive integer T denoting the number of testcases.
 For each test case, there will be a single line containing an integer N.

-## TBD
+## Print alternate elements of an array
 ### Day 12: 10/26/18
 Source: [GeeksForGeeks](https://practice.geeksforgeeks.org/problems/print-alternate-elements-of-an-array/1)
-* Print alternate elements of an array
 * You are given an array A of size N. You need to print elements of A in alternate order.
 * The first line of input contains T denoting the number of testcases.
 T testcases follow.
 Each test case contains two lines of input.
 The first line contains N and the second line contains the elements of the array.

 ## TBD
 ### Day 13: 10/27/18